In Septic Knowledge Center

 Mound Septic Systems

 This is where mound septic systems comes in.
 When the ground is not ideal for a septic system, a mound system can be used in many cases.
 There are a few different aspects of the system you should know about.
 The system consists of a septic tank, a dosing chamber and a mound.
 Waste water enters the septic tank after it leaves the house.
 The solid waste settles to the bottom of the tank, just like a regular septic system.
 The effluent, or waste water is pumped to the mound.
 The water is pumped in doses, hence the name.
-Because the waste water is regulated as it flows through the mound the water can be treated before making it to the original soil beneath.
-These mounds are not simply a dirt mound, they are carefully designed taking into consideration the original soil below where the mound is to be built.
-Also the flow rate for the pumps are set for the specific situation.
-As with all aspects of your properties septic system, it is carefully inspected and approved by your municipality to make sure its safe for your family and your neighbors.

 Remember, you don’t need to know everything about your septic system.
 You should however remember Martin Septic Service.
 We have been providing septic services for decades throughout Charlotte, Sarasota counties in Florida.
 Give us a call today, or complete this online form.